 Diversity, equity, and inclusion (DEI) initiatives are gaining more ground in K-12 education.
 Specifically, schools are seeking to increase teacher diversity.

-Given the dramatic events of the past few years, conversations are intensifying.
 Education leaders recognize the need to improve and maintain DEI at their schools.
-However, the challenge for many is how to actually implement DEI programs.
+However, the challenge for many is how to actually begin to create a diverse and equitable organization.
 K-12 schools must consider the perspectives of teachers, staff, and administrators.
-The potential for widely varied viewpoints means systemic implementation of DEI plans could be difficult.

 Step 1: Set the Room

 By setting the room, school leaders establish the purpose and expectations of DEI meetings.
 The aim with setting the room is for participants to feel discussions and meetings are safe spaces where their voices can be heard and constructive feedback is shared.
 Facilitators can set up norms for group discussions, including:

 - Feel free to speak your truth and receive feedback

 - What is shared in the group stays in the group